Financial-Times/origami-react/README.md

 It should now work. :pray:

-GOTCHAS:
+_GOTCHAS:_
 Make sure you add the ref attribute to a jsx element, not a React component containing the JSX element.

 ## Method 2: With Origami Build Tools

-Hopefully just pick this up from step 6.
+The [Origami Build Tools](http://origami.ft.com/docs/developer-guide/modules/building-modules/) installs Bower and Webpack under the hood, meaning you don't need to write all the configuration for these two tools yourself.

-In package.json
+Do amend package.json to run the OBT commands:
   ```
   "scripts": {
     "start": "obt build  --watch --runServer",
     "build": "obt build index.js",
   }
   ```

-The Origami Build Tools installs bower and webpack under the hood, meaning you don't need to write all the webpack and bower configuration yourself.
+And then... hopefully just pick this up from step 6.